This tutorial will walk through how to leverage the

 can shuffle the blocks around to present the output in the most logical

 manner.
-To remove an undesired output, just click the X
+To remove an undesired output, just click the X on

 the right-hand side of each variable & corresponding stat block.